Lucille Eleanor Nguyen

 I am a data scientist with experience in fraud prevention, financial analytics, and statistical modeling in a wide range of industrial applications.
 I currently work in the Predictive Modeling group at LegalMatch, where I work on AI/machine learning engineering, statistical forecasting, and algorithmic matching for the legal services industry.
 I also consult on data science, artificial intelligence, and computational social science issues at Chromatic Data, a strategic artificial intelligence consultancy focused on synthetic data for social impact organizations.

 I have academic training in data science, mathematics, social science, and philosophy.
 I'm currently studying technology management and artificial intelligence in the graduate program in Artificial Intelligence Management at Georgetown University.
-I hold a M.Sc. in Data Science from Eastern University, with a capstone/thesis on the philosophy and application of the Akaike Information Criterion for statistical inference.
+I hold a M.Sc. in Data Science from Eastern University, with a capstone/thesis (available here) on the philosophy and application of the Akaike Information Criterion for statistical inference.
 I graduated Phi Kappa Phi in the Liberal Arts and Sciences at Northern Illinois University summa cum laude focusing on quantitative social science and the philosophy of science.
 I also did graduate coursework in mathematics at Northwest Missouri State University.

-In my free time, I am an actuarial candidate and am working through examinations for the field.
 I also hold a certification as a Climate Protection Professional, am a published poet, was formerly a professional photographer, am an amateur baker and chef, and am an avid enjoyer of the outdoors.

 GitHub